SModelS/smodels/docs/manual/source/RunningSModelS.rst

  * a :ref:`SLHA file <slhaOut>` containing information about the
    |theory predictions| and the :ref:`missing topologies <topCoverage>`.
 The output follows a SLHA-type
    format and contains a summary of the most constraining results and the missed topologies.

+ * a :ref:`pickle file <pyOut>` containing all the python objects generated by |decomposition| and
+   |theory predictions|.
+The output file can be significantly large.

 A detailed explanation of the information contained in each type of output is given in :ref:`SModels Output <outputDescription>`.